iris-hep/iris-hep.github.io/pages/docs/webdev.md

 bundle exec rake serve
 ```

+> Note: If prefixing everything with `bundle exec` bothers you, you can run `bundle --install binstubs`, then use `bin/*` to run commands.
+See [this page](https://github.com/rbenv/rbenv/wiki/Understanding-binstubs) for more info.
+> You can then add a folder `mkdir -p .git/safe`, and add the following to your `PATH`: `.git/safe/../../bin`.
+This will give you a per-folder controllable way to
+dd `./bin` to your path.
+Now, you can just use `rake` and other commands directly.

 This will incrementally rebuild if anything changes in your directory.
 Exit with Control-C. If you want to build the site including all basic link checks (this should pass on master):

 ```bash